 The puppy blues often hit first-time puppy owners, but they can affect anyone who's recently brought home a puppy, or an adult dog.

 Even if you've owned dogs before, or currently, adding a new pack member can still be stressful and surprising in it's responsibilities.

-Regardless of how old Fido is, the feelings and reactions can be the same.
+Regardless of how old Fido is when you bring him home, the feelings and reactions can be the same.